 How to Clean Brass: Useful DIY Guide

 Copper sinks, brass hoods, bronze furnishings, copper fireplaces, and other products bring beauty and comfort to your home.
 But, like all metals, over time copper, brass and bronze fade and change colour.
 When interacting with air brass gradually darkens.
 With constant contact with water, the brass surface becomes bluish-green.
-So, how do we take care of products made of copper, brass and bronze?
+For challenging cases or a complete refresh of your home, consider scheduling a deep cleaning to ensure every detail is perfectly restored.

 Before You Begin